Culture Shock. Stress. The many stages of crazy that hits those living and working overseas.

 The mixed emotions of being so happy to go, so willing to be sent, so thrilled to journey afar and the knowledge of the cost. for everyone.

-The phone calls.
+The phone calls during support raising.
 The awkward financial discussions with strangers and with people you’ve known for years.
+Having your personal finances and spending be an open book to so many other people.

-The mental math, mental social skills, mental challenges…
+The mental math, mental social skills, and mental challenges.

-So, with all of that… I started doing some reading about stress. and overseas life. and the effects of one on the other.
+With all of that, I started doing some reading about stress and overseas life and the effects of one on the other.

-Take what I found out, and then throw in the occupation we come from.
-Pastoring.
-The statistics from Focus on the Family and other researchers are staggering.
+Between what I found out about stress in missions, then throw in the previous years of pastoral ministry, the statistics from Focus on the Family and other researchers are staggering.

 Dangerous stress levels peek at 200 causing many, many vicious health conditions.